charasyn/pc2snes/README.md

 # pc2snes
-Arduino sketch letting you send SNES controller inputs over serial
+Program written for AVR that allows you to send SNES controller inputs over USB